addielponce/colemak-keyd/README.md

 ### Notes

-- This configuration is activated for all users.
-If you share your device with others, this may cause problems.
-To quickly disable keyd, press `backspace + escape + enter`.
-Support for per-user configuration may be added in the future.
 - Unfortunately, there is a [bug](https://github.com/rvaiya/keyd/issues/273) that prevents unicode from working in certain cases, which is why a specific layout is required.
 Hopefully it will be resolved in the future.